TheOrangeDots/log4j-slack-appender/README.md

 #### Configuring Log4j to utilize the Slack Appender
 After adding SlackAppender.jar to the classpath, Log4j needs to be configured to correctly connect to Slack and route logmessages to it.
 Appenders for Log4j are configured using their className and the className for the Slack Appender is `com.tod.utils.logging.SlackAppender`.

-Besides generic appender configuration options, the Slack Appender comes with teh following additional configuration options:
+Besides generic appender configuration options, the Slack Appender comes with the following additional configuration options:
 - Url (mandatory): the url provided by slack when setting up an Incoming Webhook in Slack
 - UserName: Overrides the userName configured in the Incoming Webhook in Slack
 - Channel: Overrides the channel configured in the Incoming Webhook in Slack